 Adding variables

-Variables in Data Integration enhances the creation of connections, automates procedures, and transfers values between Rivers.
+Variables in Data Integration enhances the creation of connections, automates procedures, and transfers values between Data Flows.

-Data Integration variables are denoted by curly brackets { }.
-This format is used to save data as a variable or to write or reference a variable throughout the Data Integration platform.
+Data Integration denotes variables with curly brackets { }.
+You can use this format to save data as a variable or to write or reference a variable throughout the Data Integration platform.

 - Variables can accommodate up to 20,000 characters.